 • Stroll through the renowned and picturesque Inverewe Gardens in Loch Ewe while keeping an eye out for the "Scottish Big 5": red squirrel, red deer, otter, seal, and golden eagle

-Sail through the Sea of the Hebrides to the Isle of Skye, known for its rugged landscapes, picturesque fishing villages and medieval castles.
-Enjoy an expedition day along its coast, exploring inlets and villages that this region is known for—and possibly a wee dram of the local libations.
+The next day, sail through the Sea of the Hebrides to the Isle of Skye, long known for its rugged landscapes, picturesque fishing villages and medieval castles.
+Enjoy an expedition day along its coast exploring inlets and villages that this region is known for—and possibly a wee dram of the local libations.

-Disembark in Edinburgh and transfer to the airport for flights home.
+Disembark in Dublin and transfer to the airport for flights home.

 Itineraries are subject to change.